JacobDWaters/Okta-Workflows/Okta/Create group and group rules from profile changes/readme.md

-# Create group and grouls rules from Okta profile changes
+# Create groups and group rules from Okta profile changes

 ## Overview